 Localization (L10N) is defined as the process of adapting a website for a specific international market, which includes translating the content, resizing dialog boxes, customizing features and testing results to ensure that the website works in the target language.
 Localization also involves the process of adapting an internationalized website for a specific language or region by adding locale-specific components.
 As an example, localization for Brazilian Portuguese as a target language would be different than for European Portuguese.

-Requirements to Start a Website Localization Project
+Requirements to Start a Website Translation Project

-To get started with a website localization project, provide your translation company with a complete set of sources files, also known as a localization kit, which should consist of all of the resources used to develop, build and run your website, including:
+To get started with a website translation project, provide your translation company with a complete set of sources files, also known as a localization kit, which should consist of all of the resources used to develop, build and run your website, including: